Bennett Island: Atmospheric plumes and hydrothermal eruptions

+History and versions

+Atmospheric plumes of Bennett Island were discovered on February 18, 1983, when an image of one of them was received by the NOAA-6 satellite.
+On July 25, 1984, during ice reconnaissance north of the New Siberian Islands, Bennett Island was explored by a Soviet expedition.
+Nothing was found that would be indicative of a recent volcanic eruption.
+There were no visible changes on the island, including among the representatives of the local fauna.
+Since then, the main hypotheses for the formation of plumes have been the assumption that they are caused by volcanoes, outbursts of some gas, military tests, as well as the assumption of their meteorological origin.

+Today, the version of periodic hydrothermal eruptions near the island is considered the most reliable.
+As of 2023, there is no documentary evidence from the surface that closely demonstrates this event.
+Existing medium-resolution satellite images are more likely to indicate several simultaneous surface eruptions or strong heating of a large area of the sea near the island and are not very similar to the image of a single powerful source of a steam-gas plume.
+In the event of any major geothermal eruption in an ice-covered sea, it is also natural to expect a polynya to form after it ends.
+In 2023, there are no satellite photos confirming its formation.
+Thus, for all its validity, the hypothesis of periodic hydrothermal eruptions still lacks observational evidence.

 The most popular theory among scientists was that the plumes were formed when clathrates—methane, trapped and frozen into a crystalline structure similar to ice by a combination of low temperatures and high pressures—melted and released methane gas.
 These gas deposits can melt, bubble to the surface and erupt like a geyser into the atmosphere.

 Due to remaining cold-war tensions, and the Soviet military's desire to protect the secrecy of submarine facilities, western scientists were only able to observe the plumes remotely via satellite.
 The melting permafrost/clathrate hypothesis was unable to be tested until spring of 1992, when US and Russian Scientists in Siberia were able to conduct an air-borne expedition conduct a sampling of the plume and surprisingly found no methane.

 Scientists had initially dismissed the meteorological explanation of the clouds because the plumes only seemed to be unique to Bennett Island and not the other, similar islands, and because it was thought that the 1,000 foot high island was too low to generate orographic clouds.
 Orographic clouds normally form when air is forced to rise as it passes over a mountain and cools.